 The IFRC supports our 191 Red Cross and Red Crescent Societies to deliver and promote safe and sustainable blood programmes around the world.
-In 2020, they supported nearly 21 million people to donate blood.
+Together, we supported more than 22 million people to donate blood in 2022.

 About blood donation